Spring Hay fever in Perth – November Blog

 It is worth noting that people with hay fever who are allergic to grass pollens usually have a cross sensitivity to wheat in the diet, which is best excluded.

 One option, if the offending allergen is obvious, is to desensitise to that specific pollen with homeopathic dilutions.
 This is akin to the orthodox approach with injections, but is taken orally in much lower dose and is without the side effects.
+You may read more about our approach to allergy desensitising here.

 The other difference to medical treatment is that we will always treat the patient to improve the underlying allergic predisposition, not just treat the symptoms.
 Treating the symptoms – especially with drugs – will only suppress the problem, which will inevitably surface somewhere else in the body.